huggingface/transformers/docs/source/en/tiktoken.md

 # Tiktoken and interaction with Transformers

-Support for tiktoken model files is seamlessly integrated in 🤗 transformers when loading models `from_pretrained` with a `tokenizer.model` tiktoken file on the Hub, which automatically converted into our [fast tokenizer](https://huggingface.co/docs/transformers/main/en/main_classes/tokenizer#transformers.PreTrainedTokenizerFast).
+Support for tiktoken model files is seamlessly integrated in 🤗 transformers when loading models `from_pretrained` with a `tokenizer.model` tiktoken file on the Hub, which is automatically converted into our [fast tokenizer](https://huggingface.co/docs/transformers/main/en/main_classes/tokenizer#transformers.PreTrainedTokenizerFast).

-All necessary components, including model weights, tokenizer settings, and configuration metadata, are encapsulated within a single file.
-This means there is no need for separate files for the model, tokenizer, and configuration settings.
+### Known models that were released with a `tiktoken.model`:

-### Supported model architectures
+	- gpt2

-- #TODO: add model architectures which has tiktoken file on hub!
+	- llama3

 ## Example usage